JiveshDixit/NCUM-Sub-seasonal-ERP-precipitation-downscaling/README.md

 GPU training is not bit-reproducible: cuDNN accumulates gradients in a non-deterministic order.
-A single re-training reproduces the published skill to within the noise floor of Table S3, which is 1.11 mm week⁻¹ (MAE), 0.023 (Spearman), 0.015 (FSS at p66) and 0.025 (NMAE), worst case across lead weeks.
+A single re-training reproduces the published skill to within the noise floor of Table S3.

 ## Citation